 When I started my journey, I had close to zero knowledge about buying a wood lathe.
 But fortunately, my first lathe was Rockler Mini- A great piece of kit and served me very well for a good few years.

 But as my skills improved and ambitions grew, I found it just didn’t have a powerful enough motor to cope with some of the demanding tasks.

-So, I researched various machines in the price range that I was able to look at and included customer service as an essential consideration.
-And that’s when I upgraded to a trade rated Jet 1221vs, which is an impressive machine.
+So, I researched various machines in the price range that I could look at and included customer service as an essential consideration.
+And that’s when I upgraded to a trade-rated Jet 1221vs, which is an impressive machine.

-Now, let me help you with this buying guide before you consider buying a wood lathe for your workshop, whether it’s a brand new or garage/yard sale or anything under your budget range.
+Now, let me help you with this buying guide before considering buying a wood lathe for your workshop, whether it’s a brand new or garage/yard sale or anything under your budget range.

 The Rule of Thumb for buying a wood lathe: